Turkish Cuisine: A Complete Guide to Turkish Food & Drinks

 Meals and food customs in Turkey

-The Ottomans Turks had two meals a day.
-The first meal, which they ate between morning and noon was more like brunch.
-They would have the second meal of the day anytime between late afternoon and evening; this meal consisted of meat dishes served with vegetable and legume accompaniments such stuffed eggplant or bulgur pilaf with vegetables.
+The Ottoman Turks had two meals a day.
+The first, eaten between morning and noon, worked like brunch.
+The second came anytime between late afternoon and evening, built around meat dishes with vegetable and legume sides such as stuffed eggplant or bulgur pilaf with vegetables.

-Weekday breakfasts are basic and quick but weekend breakfasts where the family comes together are large and consist of many different foods.
+Most Turkish families now eat three meals a day.
+Weekday breakfasts are basic and quick.
+Weekend breakfasts, where the whole family gathers, are large and run to many different dishes.

-In Turkey, there is another unofficial meal called “yatsilik” which is eaten after dinner around 9 or 10 pm.
-Nuts, dried, and fresh fruits are usually served with black Turkish tea.
-Some of the most common foods served for yatsilik are seasonal fresh fruits, dried plums, figs, dried fruit pulps (grape, apricot or mulberry), and nuts like pistachios, almonds, roasted chickpeas, roasted pumpkin seeds and sunflower seeds, walnuts, and hazelnuts.
+There is also an unofficial fourth meal called yatsilik, eaten after dinner around 9 or 10 pm.
+Black Turkish tea is poured alongside seasonal fresh fruits, dried plums, figs, dried fruit pulps (grape, apricot, or mulberry), and nuts like pistachios, almonds, roasted chickpeas, roasted pumpkin and sunflower seeds, walnuts, and hazelnuts.

 Breakfasts in Turkish cuisine

-Cheese is one of the most important foods of breakfast in Turkey.
-The cheese varieties vary depending on the region and may include beyaz peynir (white cheese), bergama tulum from Aegean Coast, deri tulum, otlu peynir from Eastern Turkey, comlek peyniri from central Anatolia and tel peynir and abaza peyniri from Black sea coast.
-Vegetables and potatoes are also fried up using olive oil, hazelnut oil, or sunflower oil.
+Cheese anchors the whole meal.
+The varieties shift by region: beyaz peynir (white cheese) everywhere, bergama tulum from the Aegean coast, deri tulum, otlu peynir from eastern Turkey, comlek peyniri from central Anatolia, and tel peynir and abaza peyniri from the Black Sea coast.
+Vegetables and potatoes get fried up in olive oil, hazelnut oil, or sunflower oil.

-Eggs are a staple in most Turkish breakfasts, they can be boiled, fried, or made into menemen with peppers and tomatoes.
+Eggs are a staple at most Turkish breakfasts: boiled, fried, or scrambled into menemen with peppers and tomatoes.

 Dinners in Turkish cuisine

-A typical Turkish homemade dinner starts with a warm soup, followed by a dish made of vegetables (zucchini, eggplant, cauliflower, green beans, potatoes, spinach to name a few), meat or legumes (beans, chickpeas, lentils) boiled in a pot and typically served with starchy foods like bread, Turkish rice pilaf, pasta or bulgur.
-As a refreshment, green salads or cacik is served alongside the main meal.
+A typical homemade dinner starts with a warm soup, then moves to a pot dish of vegetables (zucchini, eggplant, cauliflower, green beans, potatoes, spinach, to name a few), meat, or legumes (beans, chickpeas, lentils), served with something starchy: bread, Turkish rice pilaf, pasta, or bulgur.
+Green salad or cacik comes alongside as a refresher.

 Homemade food in Turkish cuisine